jmrplens/A-Lab/README.md

 <a id="tube-parameters"></a>
 ### Tube parameters
-Here the panel to enter the geometric parameters of the tube is shown.
-Remember to correctly measure all dimensions.
+The panel shown here is used to enter the geometric parameters of the tube.
+Remember, measure all dimensions correctly.

+Also do not forget to indicate the shape of the tube.
 <p align="center">
 <img src="http://jmrplens.com/GitHub_ALab/transmissionTubeParameters.png" width="70%"></img>
 </p>

 <a id="one-mic-measurement"></a>
 ### One-Mic measurement
+If you only have one microphone, it is possible to perform the measurement by placing the microphone in each of the measurement positions.

+Each time a measurement is made the graph is updated to show which parts have already been measured.
+Also, if you are not sure that you have carried out the measurement correctly, you can delete it and do it again.

 <p align="center">
 <img src="http://jmrplens.com/GitHub_ALab/transmissionTube1micmeasure.png" width="70%"></img>